wavefrontHQ/docs/pages/doc/alerts_delayed_data.md

 summary: Diagnose and avoid spurious alerts and other effects of delayed data reporting.
 ---

 An alert fires or resolves based on the data values that are present during an alert checking time window.
 If data reporting is delayed, an alert checking decision might be made on a temporarily incomplete set of data values.
-This can lead to a false positive (the alert fires when you don't expect it) or a false negative (the alert does not fire as expected).
+This can lead to an apparent false positive (the alert fires when you don't expect it) or false negative (the alert does not fire as expected).

-This page can help you understand, diagnose, and prevent the impact of delayed data reporting on alerts.
-Preventing false positives, in particular, can help you reduce alert noise, and enable your teams to respond to real problems in a timely fashion.
+This page can help you understand, diagnose, and prevent the impact of data delays on alerts.
+Preventing false positives, in particular, can help you reduce alert noise, and enable your teams to focus on real problems in a timely fashion.

 ## A Sample Scenario